sambeirne/sambeirne.github.io/README.md

 ## About

-Manager & Designer with more than 15 years of professional experience in game development and creating engaging and exciting experiences for users on a variety of platforms.
+Manager & Designer with more than 15 years of professional experience in game development and creating engaging and exciting products for users on a variety of platforms.
 Skills in project management, leadership, mentoring, game design, content/mission design, gameplay scripting, systems design, tools, and online services.
 Interested in applying my unique background and talents to new and interesting challenges.

 For employment related inquiries, contact via [LinkedIn](https://www.linkedin.com/in/sambeirne).